isabellebidou/fizzbuzz/README.md

 # fizzbuzz
 test
 # please open the program in your ide
+# to start it
+# cd into the directory
+# open a terminal prompt
+# enter the command node server + number
-# to start it enter a command on the terminal with an argument like :  'node server 45'
+# like :  'node server 45'